Hostile Work Environment

 Consult a Seasoned Attorney About a Hostile Work Environment

 Many are uncertain about whether what they’ve experienced is a hostile work environment or not.
 Hostile work environment harassment could include telling offensive jokes about people with protected characteristics, displaying racist pictures, using slurs, sabotaging an employee’s work or career, unwanted touching, discussing sex acts, or telling offensive jokes.
 If you believe you may have been subject to behavior directed at you because of a protected characteristic, which goes beyond the petty or trivial, you should talk to our experienced Washington D.C. employment law attorney Matthew T. Famiglietti.
-Mr. Famiglietti represents workers in D.C., Virginia, and Maryland.
+Mr. Famiglietti represents workers in D.C., and South Carolina.
 Complete our online form or call the Law Office of Matthew T. Famiglietti at (202) 669-5880.

 Please note, there is a consultation fee for any calls related to this practice area.